-Insights For Parents is a unique state-of-the-art website designed to help you build confidence and insight as a parent.
+You already know a huge amount about parenting and about your child.
+You probably know more than you realize.
+Insights For Parents is here to inspire you as a parent.
+This is a unique “state-of-the-art” website designed to help you build confidence and insight as a parent.
 It offers accurate current information from the developmental sciences to describe and explain important facts and processes of human development from birth through adulthood and combines these with strategies, guiding principles and practices for supporting development and for parenting with deep understanding.
-It also encourages you to nurture yourself and become ever more aware that development is a lifelong process.
+It also encourages you to nurture yourself and become ever more aware that development is a lifelong process!

 ♦ You’ll be more confident as a parent when you understand how your child thinks, feels and acts as he or she grows.

-♦ You’ll learn wonderful, effective ways to guide development and cultivate the loving connection between you and your child.
+♦ You’ll learn wonderful, effective ways to guide development and cultivate a loving, respectful connection between you and your child.

 ♦ You’ll be a more thoughtful and skillful consumer of programs, advice and products for children and parents when you know about development and the range of individual variation.

-♦ You’ll also learn ways to support your own well being by tending to yourself as both a person and a parent.
+♦ You’ll learn ways to support your own well being and development by tending to yourself as both a person and a parent.

 Insights For Parents presents a union of contemporary science and a trove of wisdom from many traditions that together help you guide your child with knowledge and wisdom.

+Why a prism?
 The banner image on this website is a prism revealing the colorful spectrum of light that we otherwise perceive as merely white light.
-Similarly, knowledge of human development reveals many complex processes and phases that we do not otherwise perceive.
+Similarly, when you understand human behavior and development, many complex processes and phases that seem mysterious are suddenly revealed and visible.

 To have full access to everything in the site, please become a member.
-You’ll find summaries of new research, news and reviews, links to resources, meditations, personal practices, all of the Guiding Principles, and all of the articles about human development and family well-being.
+We add new material regularly.
+Our ongoing series of articles about human development and family well-being is written by experts in the field.
+You’ll also find summaries of interesting new research, reviews or books, links to resources, meditations, personal practices, and all of the Guiding Principles.
 Without a membership, you can only view some of the material.

-This small fee allows us to operate and grow the site without annoying ads and pop-ups.
+This small subscription fee allows us to operate without annoying ads and pop-ups

 To join, please go here.